While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 The king stepped out of the room and closed the door behind him.
 Three guards stepped in between them.
 “Speak then.
 It is cold and I wish to return to bed as soon as possible.”

 “Your majesty.”
 The man lowered his head.
 “It is my youngest son, Sire.
-Someone savagely attacked him and taken his arm.
+Someone savagely attacked him and took his arm.
 Those dogs at the academy would not tell me who did it when they brought him back, but my boy claims it was done by a commoner.
 I beg you–”

 “Who?
 Who did it?”